Special educational needs and disability (SEND)

 What should I do if I think my child has special educational needs?
 Who do I talk to?

 There is a team of staff at King Edward’s who you can talk to.
-The first point of contact is usually the Head of House, but if your child is in Year 6 and starting here in September then you should contact Mrs S Turner as she works closely with the local primary schools.
-Many parents have commented about how they appreciated her support and expertise at the difficult time of transition to secondary.
-There is also the opportunity for parents to speak to the SENDCo, Mr A Carrington, and Assistant SENDCo, Mrs J Shudell, who have responsibility for SEN provision.
-Parent's concerns are always taken very seriously and parents can be assured that they will be listened to.
-Alongside the SEN team the Heads of House have a key role in liaising with parents and we pride ourselves on the excellent relationships we form with our parents built up through open and honest dialogue and trust.
+The first point of contact is usually the tutor, but if your child is in Year 6 and starting here in September then you should contact Mrs B Lockyer as she works closely with the local primary schools.
+There is also the opportunity for parents to speak to the SENDCo, Mrs J Ryan and Assistant SENDCo, Mrs J Shudell, who have responsibility for SEN provision.
+Parents' concerns are always taken very seriously and parents can be assured that they will be listened to.
+Alongside the SEN team the Heads of House and House Champions have a key role in liaising with parents and we pride ourselves on the excellent relationships we form with our parents built up through open and honest dialogue and trust.

 How will the school decide if my child needs extra support?